 Fluffy Lemon Ricotta Waffles

-These lemon ricotta waffles are soft, tender and so flavourful.
+These lemon ricotta waffles are soft, tender and so flavourful with nice crispy edges.
 Adding ricotta makes them extra fluffy and you really get a nice lemony zing in them thanks to the good amount of fresh lemon juice and zest.

 Fluffy Lemon Ricotta Waffles